Why Do Companies Implement SAP Systems?

 If you want to understand why do companies use SAP, these reported stats should provide the full answer.

 Implementation of SAP: The Key to Success or Failure

 Obviously, once the decision is made to incorporate any of the SAP software solutions, implementation is a process that does not occur overnight.
 Attempting to implement and deploy too quickly and without expertise is a recipe for failure.

-Consider the two different implementations within two related industries – Cadberry, a UK chocolatier, and Hershey, an American candy corporation.
+Consider the two different implementations within two related industries – Cadbury, a UK chocolatier, and Hershey, an American candy corporation.
 Both identified SAP as its solution for a variety of issues – primarily warehouse and inventory issues, logistics, especially distribution to retailers, and generally slow business processes.

-Cadbury launched its project for SAP ERP integration over a five-year period, resulting in a new warehouse management system and improved structure to its distribution centers.
+Cadbury launched its project for SAP ERP integration over a five-year period, resulting in a new warehouse management system and improved structure of its distribution centers.

 While the recommendation for Hershey was a five-year implementation, the company insisted upon 2.5 years, thus compressing the timeline by half.
 To accomplish this, they sacrificed systems testing and cutover activities.
 Moreover, they planned the cutover during their busiest season – a huge mistake.
 As a result, distribution suffered, and Hershey’s reputation declined, resulting in a drop in its stock value.

 Implementation is clearly critical.
 The right expertise must be found, and careful consultation based on company needs and goals must occur before any implementation plan is put into motion.